ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 realized using long polling in HTTP/1.1 and using long polling or server push in higher HTTP versions.

+This document assumes the deployment model discussed in  {{sec-dep-model}}.

 ## TIPS Terminology {#terminology}

 This document uses the following terms: